mbarre/schemacrawler-additional-lints/README.md

 * Feebdack on this library
 * Anything you think that could make us happy to go on developing this library, including just some kind words on our gitter

+# Thanks

+Thanks to Jetbrains for giving me an [IntelliJ IDEA](https://www.jetbrains.com/idea/?fromMenu) Free Open Source License for this project.